yiyina/CS5004_2023_Spring_SoccerTeam_Project/README.md

 The Soccer Team Management System provides a simple and user-friendly way to add players to soccer team and assign them positions in lineups.
 By utilizing the MVC design pattern, the application ensures a clean separation of concerns, making it maintainable.

 ## List of Features
-- Add soccer players
+- Add soccer players.
-- Display team members' name and their random assigned jersey numbers from 1 to 20
+- Display team members and their random assigned jersey numbers from 1 to 20.
-- Display lineup members' name and their assigned positions
+- Display lineup members and their assigned positions.
   - 1 Goalie
   - 2 Defender
   - 3 Midfielder